Giving Frequently Asked Questions

 A strong culture of philanthropy is essential to Parker's success in its second century and beyond.
 This means the entire Parker community — including families receiving financial assistance — understands and acts on their responsibility to support Parker through giving.

 The 2011-2012 accreditation by the California Association of Independent Schools/Western Association of Schools and Colleges urged Parker to increase philanthropic support.
-During this six-year accreditation term, Parker is committed to raising the number of loyal donors and strengthening the culture of philanthropy.
+In our recent accreditation in 2020, the visiting team acknowledged that Parker had met this strategic goal and encouraged the School to continue to advance the culture of philanthropy by raising the number of loyal donors and increasing alumni giving participation.

 What Does Parker Recognize as a Gift?